pascalvangaal/fancypantsy-section-container-block/readme.md

 ## Features
 - Custom background for your section
 - - Background image with position options.
+(With the focalpoint picker)
 - - Background color.
 - - Option to position the background div to multiple locations.
 - Section title